sjfoz1019/307backend/README.md

 ## Resources for Testing and Development
 ### /db
 #### DELETE
 Resets the database to have zero ads and zero campaigns.
+Resets ID assignment: All new ads and campaigns will have autoincremented IDs starting at 1.